Questions we answer in this guide:

 Personal information means any information from which a living individual can be identified.
 (It doesn't apply to information that has been anonymised.)

-Not all parts of the notice will be applicable to all businesses and you may want to use our Speak To A Lawyer service to double check whether a certain provision is necessary for what you're doing – or planning to do.
+Not all parts of the notice will be applicable to all businesses and you may want to use our Speak to an Adviser service to double check whether a certain provision is necessary for what you're doing – or planning to do.

 We've included examples in the template as you go along – but as every business differs, you'll need to consider each one with care.